-Where to see them: The main breeding grounds are on Espanola however when out of breeding season can be found throughout the region mainly in the south.
+Where to see them: The main breeding grounds are on Espanola however when out of breeding season they can be found throughout the region, mainly in the south.

 When to see them: The only time they are not on land is January to March.
 Eggs are laid from April to June and incubated for two months.
 The offspring eventually leave the colony by January the following year and spend the next six years out to sea before returning to find a mate.

 Threats: The greatest threat comes from man and mainly from fishing activities.
 Long-line fishing boats lay out hundreds of miles of baited hooks which attract birds and once they try to eat the bait they get hooked and drown after being dragged under.
 While long-lining is banned within the Galapagos Marine Reserve, once the birds leave this area they have no protection.
 They are also likely to be at threat from marine plastic pollution.
 Other threats include water pollution, oil slicks and chemicals.
 Intentional harvesting, for human consumption and feathers, has seen a dramatic increase in recent years.

 Since the couples only return to their preferred breeding grounds some colonies have been lost as vegetation has regrown and taken over the bare rocks following the removal of goats.
 Some years mass desertion of eggs occurs and parents are recorded rolling the eggs, which often crack and lead to death.
 Both of these behaviours are yet to be fully explained.
 Since only a maximum of one egg is raised each year by a pair the species is exceptionally vulnerable and struggles to replace those which are killed.

 Conservation actions: Industrial long-lining is prohibited within the GMR although artisanal fishing still occurs.
 Several organisations are attempting to encourage fishermen to reduce their threat to waved albatrosses by incorporating bird scaring devices and underwater line launching so the bait is out of sight and reach of the birds.
 GCT has previously funded a project that monitors populations of waved albatrosses, as well as Galapagos penguins and flightless cormorants.
 Currently, we are working with partners to assess the risk of marine plastic pollution to waved albatrosses as part of our Plastic Pollution Free Galapagos programme.